-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Understand the basics of Unmanned Aerial Vehicles (Drones) and its various applications. - 2.
 Learn working principle of the drone and explains the components that are used to built the drone devices. - 3.
 Provide hands on experience on design, fabrication and flying of UAV category aircraft. - 4.
 Explain the rules and regulations to the specific country to fly drone. - 5.
 Introduce safety measures to be taken during flight.